Earnslaw Burn Track

 Mid Forest

-The middle section of the forest was probably the most technical part, including crossing a small slip.
-I had a quick break after that at 10.05 am.
-I had walked approx 4.5 km in just over two hours.
-The section remained slow-going and included a couple of nasty little drops into gullies, but thankfully with a couple of well-used branches to lower myself down with.
-I heard the first of a few helicopters flying to the glacier.
+The middle section of the forest was probably the most technical part of the walk, including a slip crossing that required some care.
+I took a quick break at 10:05 am, having covered around 4.5 km in just over two hours.
+The going remained slow, with a couple of awkward drops into gullies – though thankfully there were some well-worn branches to help lower myself down.
+Around this point, I heard the first of several helicopters heading out to the glacier.

 Sidling the forest track above the Earnslaw Burn